So you’re trying to figure out how much spending money to bring with you to Japan and how much to plan for your daily budget.

 - Day 5: Kurama Kibune Ohara with one day pass

-And the JR pass makes it time-efficient to travel around Japan by train and is a popular option among travelers!
-See the cost of a JR pass and how to figure out if it will be worth it for you!
+And the JR pass makes it time-efficient to travel around Japan by train and is a popular option among international travelers!
+See how to figure out if a JR pass will be worth it for you!